 In my last blog, I talked about the work I was doing at Wikimedia, the Foundation that brings the world Wikipedia.
 I highlighted just a small number of the ways leadership there is more complex than at any of the other organisations I support (and leadership in most organisations is more complex than most of us can imagine).
 In these next blogs, I’d like to talk a little about leading through complexity.

 One of the things that matters, of course, is your capacity to hold and understand complexity.
-I write about that idea a lot as I think about adult development (if you click here you can read the beginning of my book).
+I write about that idea a lot as I think about adult development (click here and read about it in my book Simple Habits for Complex Times.).
 Adult development describes, among other things, the ability for each of us to hold the shades of grey complexity brings with it.
 Leadership is filled with shades of grey, so it matters that we can see those different shades.

 Adult development teaches you that the shape of the world transforms as we grow.
 It describes the forms of mind through which we see the world, and seeks to understand the ways we grow over time.
 Each developmental shift brings us the ability to see more grey.
 Over time we can move from the more socialised form of mind (in which we have a sense our choices as coming in to us from the outside world) to the more self-authored form of mind (where we pick up the pen and write our own story).
 Over time some people (not so many) grow to the self-transforming form of mind where the world is interconnected to such an extent that most of the black and whites connect in a field of grey.
 Too abstract?
 Let me give you an example about why this matters for leaders, and especially why it matters for leaders in complex systems like Wikimedia.